 World Water Day

 Water is one of the most important things in the world.
-Without clean water, society wouldn’t be able to function and life itself wouldn’t even be possible.
-It’s necessary to keep humans, animals, and plants alive, so without it, this planet would be barren.
-Since water is one of the most valuable things in the world, it’s a good reason for everyone everywhere to observe World Water Day.
+Without clean water, society wouldn’t be able to function, and life itself wouldn’t even be possible.
+It’s necessary to keep humans, animals, and plants alive; without it, this planet would be barren.
+Since water is one of the most valuable resources in the world, it’s a good reason for everyone, everywhere, to observe World Water Day.

-This is a holiday that is designed to bring attention to the importance of freshwater and to educate the public of the need for the adequate management of water resources all over the globe.
-As can be gathered from its name, this holiday is observed all over the world.
+This holiday is designed to bring attention to the importance of freshwater and to educate the public on the need for adequate management of water resources all over the globe.
+As can be gathered from its name, this holiday is observed worldwide.

 The History of World Water Day

 World Water Day was initially proposed in 1992 in Agenda 21.
-Agenda 21 is a UN non-binding action plan that’s used in regard to sustainable development.
+Agenda 21 is a UN non-binding action plan that’s used with regard to sustainable development.
 It was then formally submitted to the United Nations Conference on Environment & Development.
-When that was all ironed out, the first World Water Day was officially observed the following year in 1993.
+When that was all ironed out, the first World Water Day was officially observed the following year, in 1993.

 Important Facts About Water

-As we researched World Water Day and started learning more about water, we come to the conclusion that water is not only a necessity of life, but it’s also pretty amazing.
+As we researched World Water Day and started learning more about water, we came to the conclusion that water is not only a necessity of life but also pretty amazing.
 How amazing is water?
 Well, we’ll let you decide for yourself after you read the following factoids about it.

 - Approximately 30% of fresh water is groundwater.